Author Guidelines Research Articles

 Title Page: The title page should be structured as follows:

-• The title of the paper (bold in the center), author name(s), institutional affiliation, and e-mail address(s).
+- The title of the paper (bold in the center).
 In the title, capitalize only the first letter of each word.

-• Keywords: Please use sufficient keywords (minimum three) to get citations.
+- Keywords: Please consider using sufficient keywords (minimum three and maximum seven) to get citations.

 Rest of the Manuscript:

-• Before the last section, add the authors’ contribution if there are two or more authors.
+- Before the references, add the authors’ contribution if there are two or more authors.

 General Structure of Manuscript